-We were angora farmers ourselves for 20 years (1987 – 2007) and operated under the UK government’s Code of Welfare for Farm Animals.
+We were angora farmers ourselves for 20 years (1987 – 2007) and operated under the UK government’s Department for Food, Environment and Rural Affairs (DEFRA) Code of Welfare for Farm Animals.
 We sheared our rabbits (like sheep) four times a year and in the summer we did it in public for tourists to see.
 No restraint was necessary and it was a stress-free process for rabbit and farmer.

 “From Orkney to China, to check on his rabbits” – super article in Scotland’s Sunday Post newspaper following William’s trip to China in February 2014.

 If any one would like a copy of William’s comprehensive Assessment Report on the Feixian Farm (in pdf format) then please email: email@example.com